Quantum mixing on large Schreier graphs: Convergence of Schreier graphs

 where $R^z = (\lambda(p) -z\Id)^{-1}$ is the resolvent operator of $\lambda(p)$.
 Let $I$ be a closed interval in the interior of $I_0$.
 By assumption \eqref{eq:AC}, $\mu_p$ is purely absolutely continuous inside $I$ with a density $f_p$ with respect to the Lebesgue measure satisfying for all $\lambda \in I$,

 where $C'_0 = \pi C_0$ and $C_0 $ as in \eqref{eq:AC} (indeed, for almost all $\lambda$, $f_p(\lambda) = \lim_{\eta \to 0} \frac{1}{\pi} \Im R^{\lambda + i\eta} (e,e)$).
 In particular,

 We next take as usual $\rho_N$ converging in distribution toward $\lambda$ as $N\to \infty$.
 For an interval $J \subset I$, our goal in this subsection is to compare the number of eigenvalues of $\rho_N(p)$ in $J$ and $N \mu_p (J)$.
 For this, we prove the weak convergence to $\mu_p$ of the empirical distribution of eigenvalues of $\rho_N(p)$.
-More precisely, we establish the following quantitative lemma.
+More precisely, we establish the following uniform result.

 \begin{lemma} Let $p \in \mathbb{C}[\Gamma]$ with $p = p^*$.
 If $\rho_N$ converges in distribution to $\lambda$ and if \eqref{eq:AC} holds and $I \subset I_0$ is an interval whose closure is contained in the interior of $I_0$, then